INOV-NORTE/gamibot-docs/en/integration/moodle-plugin.md

 ---
 title: Moodle Plugin
-description: Architecture and implementation of the Gamibot Moodle plugin for integration.
+description: Architecture and implementation of the GamiBot Moodle plugin for integration.
 ---

 # Moodle Plugin Architecture

-The Gamibot platform integrates with Moodle through a custom local plugin that handles webhook dispatch, event observation, and chat integration.
+The GamiBot platform integrates with Moodle through a custom local plugin that handles webhook dispatch, event observation, and chat integration.

 ---